 Hood College offers four types of positions:

 - Graduate assistantships provide 18 credits of tuition remission (up to 9 credits a semester) plus a stipend of $8,000.
-The 20-hours-per-week positions are offered in the biology program and the office of institutional research.
+The 20-hours-per-week positions are offered in the biology program.

 - Spanish assistantships are designed for native speakers of Spanish to assist with language program activities.
 Language assistants are recruited by the faculty in the department of foreign languages and literatures.
-Applicants must have a minimum 3.5 GPA.
 As part of the award, the assistants live in the Spanish House near campus.

 - Academic assistantships present students the opportunity to provide teaching assistance, research assistance, conference and project planning, as well as other academic-related work with various academic departments and graduate programs on campus.
 Academic assistants receive 3 credits of tuition remission for 90 hours of work per semester.

 - Student life workships involve activities with the athletics department, international student programming and the College chaplain, as well as with other programs within the student life division.
 The student life workships offer 6 credits of tuition remission plus a stipend of $3,000 for 20 hours of work per week for the academic year.

 Assistantships and workships are competitive positions and are open to degree-seeking graduate students.
 Students may apply for these positions for the fall semester.
 Some positions may become available in the spring semester.
 All positions will be posted on the human resources webpages.
 Students are encouraged to contact the individual programs, departments and offices directly regarding questions about the positions.
 (The Graduate School office does not have this specific information.)
 Hiring supervisors will directly contact selected applicants to schedule an interview.